40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Indiana Commission for Higher Education

 Requirements: (a) Commitment to teaching in Indiana for at least three years upon graduation, (b) Full-time students status at university in Indiana, (c) Major in a relevant field, (d) Minimum GPA of 2.0, (e) Residency in Indiana.
-Please visit the scholarship website for more information.

 With the dream of diversifying leadership in Indiana classrooms, the William A. Crawford Minority Teacher Scholarship provides $4,000 to African American or Hispanic students interested in majoring or minoring in elementary, secondary, or special education.

 Join thousands of other Hispanic students already on Going Merry.